janxb/tutorials/content/hetzner-debian-root-on-zfs.md

 echo PermitRootLogin yes >> /etc/ssh/sshd_config

-apt install -y linux-image-amd64 zfs-initramfs dosfstools
+apt install -y linux-image-generic zfs-initramfs dosfstools

 # uncomment if you are using encryption - we are storing your ZFS key in a file inside the initramfs, this avoids duplicated key prompts
 #echo YOUR_ZFS_ENCRYPTION_KEY > /etc/zfs/data.key